 - Flower Farming Business series by The Gardener’s Workshop

 - This four-part video series is pretty low-tech and not the greatest visual quality, but the information is excellent.
 The woman behind The Gardener’s Workshop has been flower farming for decades, and this series is definitely worth listening to, especially as you’re just starting out.

-- I follow hundreds of flower farmers on Instagram for inspiration, but Muddy Acres is a staple.
+- I follow hundreds of flower farmers on Instagram for inspiration, but Lynsey with Muddy Acres Flower Farm is a staple.
 Not only is her farm super profitable, but she has totally turned traditional wisdom on its head in her pursuit of trying to be the most effective cut flower farmer she can be and then shares all the triumphs and failures along the way.
 Her IG account is packed with bite-sized bits of information about everything to do with flower farming and building a flower farming business, and even though I don’t personally want to totally emulate her business model or style, I’ve learned a lot from her account nonetheless.

 - Micro Flower Farm